Jmtechh/Setting-up-a-new-user-via-office-exchange-admin-M365-/README.md

 <h2>Program walk-through:</h2>

-The first step I took was to click on ‘Add a User Template' inside of the Active Users section.
+The first step I took was to click on ‘Add a User Template' inside of the 'Active Users' section.
 This enabled me to assign predefined attributes to an individual user by applying a template with preset qualities.

 <img src="https://i.imgur.com/YCCklIw.png" style="width:80%;" alt="Disk Sanitization Steps"/>